|Course Length:||2 Years Full-Time (45 Weeks Per Year)|

-St James’ House provides an extensive clinical simulation suite, including a mock operating theatre, simulated ambulance bay and clinical skills stations, in addition to an open plan library and extensive IT facilities.
+St James’ provides an extensive modern clinical simulation suite, including a mock operating theatre, simulated ambulance bay and clinical skills stations, in addition to an open plan library and extensive IT facilities.

-The leading edge clinical skills facilities at Edge Hill University include ward simulations and operating theatres with industry standard equipment, as well as robot-style mannequins that can simulate a wide range of symptoms, from pregnancy to a temperature, to ensure your learning experience is as realistic as possible.
+Approximately three weeks will also be spent at the Edge Hill University campus when focusing on particular specialist subjects, such as counselling and maternity care.
+The clinical skills facilities at Edge Hill University include ward simulations and operating theatres with industry standard equipment, as well as robot-style mannequins that can simulate a wide range of symptoms, from pregnancy to a temperature.

 HEA1076 Personal Development for Paramedics (20 credits)